manid2/hugo-xterm/exampleSite/content/about.md

 * Switchable dark and light themes with automatic selection based on system theme.
 * SEO friendly OpenGraph and twitter cards support
-* Customizable using configurations for: "full width:, "centered".
+* Customizable using configurations for: "full width", "centered".
 * Taxonomies and posts RSS.
 * Responsive tested on desktop and on smart phones.
 * Responsive menus for desktop and mobile screens.